hitokiri-mata/katacoda-courses/kubernetes-pipelines/python/step3-bloated-container.md

 Inspect the size of the container image.

-`docker images --filter 'scenario=python-pipelining'`{{execute}}
+`docker images --filter 'label=scenario=python-pipelining'`{{execute}}

-Notice the image size is ~355MB.
+Notice the image size is ~370MB.
 This is a very small Python application and producing a container this large is excessive.

 Also, linters will not be very happy with the Dockerfile source.